TylerLeonhardt/connects-template/README.md

 * copy this file to a file with the current month like: `Connect-2021-05.md`
 * Then open that file and replace all of the Markdown comments (`<!-- -->`) with your responses

+When you need to submit your Connect, simply:

+* Open the Markdown preview (Command Palette: `Markdown: Open Preview to Side`)
-* When you need to submit your Connect, just copy the responses into the online form
+* copy the responses into the online form